profezzorn/ProffieOS/README.md

 # This is my personal version of ProffieOS, based on POS 8.3x from Github Master (June 2025)
 Changes includes (but not limited to):
-- muliple blade detect code added in: part 1/4 to events.h 2/4 to config, part 3/4 to props, part 4/4 to to ProffieOS.ino
+- muliple blade detect code added in: part 1/4 to events.h 2/4 to config, part 3/4 to props, part 4/4 to ProffieOS.ino
 - config/olicomplex1.6.03.5_BT_re-organized.h added
 - prop/detonator_Oli_buttons.h                added
 - prop/jetpack_Oli_buttons.h                  added